githubrobbi/Ultra-Fast-File-Search/README.md

 ## TODO

-1. Modernize the MTF engine.
+1. Modernize the MFT engine.

 2. Speed Up the REGEX matching
 3. Make CASE sensitivity an option, rather than to just ignore CASE altogether